lucag/twitter-spark/Readme.md

 An example of the sentiment analysis follows below.
 The tweets are grouped by predicted polarity: `(+)` for positive, `(-)` for negative, `(=)` for neutral.
 Between square brakets is the actual output of the analyzer, averaged over the sentences composing the tweet.
 Instead ot taking the average, a different strategy would be to pick the most exreme.
 The neutral label here is assigned (quite arbitrarily) to a small interval aroud 2.0, so arguably the most reliable lables are the other two.

+The sentiment analyszer uses a Recursive Neural Tensor Network that learns semantics over parse trees, instead of bag of words.
+It produces state-of-the-art accuracy results.

+The code is moslty in Scala, with some Python to evaluate the sentiment analysis.

-For details about the sentiment anaysis, please see [the notebook]().
+For details about the sentiment anaysis and an evaluation on this kind of data, please see [the notebook](https://github.com/lucag/twitter-spark/tree/master/notebooks/).

 ```
 Tweets with sentiment in the last 300000 ms: